timrosenblatt/git-oldbranches/README.md

 Useful for easy cleanup of old branches.

 ## Installation
 Just put this file in any location referenced in $PATH.
+For example, `~/bin/`.
 Make sure it has +x permission if you copy-paste the command there.

 Fun fact: any executable file in your $PATH named `git-anything` will add `anything` as a custom command available to git.
 Way more powerful than